Balanced Product Quantum Codes: Quantum Codes from Balanced Products

 \subsubsection{Relation to fiber bundle codes}

-In special cases the balanced product complex is an instance of a fiber bundle complex introduced by Hastings et al., see \Cref{sec:fiberbundlecodes}.
-Namely, if $C$ is a two-term complex and the action $H$ restricts to a free action on the bases of each $C_i,$ then there is a connection $\varphi$ such that where $B_i=C_i/\langle ch -c\rangle$ and $F=D.$ We skip the details here and will elaborate on this in a special case later on.
+In special cases the balanced product complex is an instance of a fiber bundle complex introduced by Hastings--Haah--O'Donnell, see \Cref{sec:fiberbundlecodes}.
+Namely, if $C$ is a two-term complex, the action of $H$ restricts to a free action on the bases of each $C_i$ and $H$ is abelian, then there is a connection $\varphi$ such that where $B_i=C_i/\langle ch -c\rangle$ and $F=D.$ We skip the details here and will elaborate on this in a special case later on.